• Skip to main content

 • Do not climb on or sit on temple gates, shrines, or statues.

-• Sandals that are easy to slip on and off
+• sandals that are easy to remove

-• A small bag for your footwear
+• a small bag for footwear

 What should I wear to a temple in Bali?